 There’s nothing comfortable about flying on a commercial aircraft.
 Unless you can afford to fly first class, chances are you’re stuck in economy with the rest of us, where the seats are narrower than ever, and tensions higher than ever.
 We’ve all played the armrest tango with our seatmates, but the laws of space carry a lot more weight (pardon the pun) when you’re a fat babe like me.

-On a recent flight to Mexico, I was seated next to a young couple.
-When we sat down, the dude and I both went for the armrest and, almost immediately, he began complaining that he was uncomfortable to his girlfriend.
+On a flight to Mexico, I was seated next to a young couple.
+When we sat down, the dude’s arm and mine touched across the armrest, and, almost immediately, he began complaining to his girlfriend that he was uncomfortable.
 He then asked her to switch seats, so she would be in the middle and he could lean against the window, and I heard him murmur, “Oh, she’s definitely comfortable.”

 All three of us sitting in that row had paid a fee for what the airline calls “priority” seating.
 It’s not as glamorous as it sounds: $50 extra buys you a few extra inches of legroom (all seats in economy are the same width).